Implement multi-winding transformer with taps

 You can add equally spaced taps to the first primary winding (the upper-left winding) or to the first secondary winding (the upper-right winding).
 The equivalent circuit of a Multi-Winding Transformer block with one primary winding and eight taps on the first of the two secondary windings is shown in the next figure.

 The winding terminals are identified by the corresponding winding number.
 The first winding is the first one on the primary side (upper-left side) and the last winding is the last one on the secondary side (bottom-right side).
-The polarity of the windings are defined by a plus sign.
+The polarities of the windings are defined by a plus sign.

 The tap terminals are identified by their winding number followed by a dot character and the tap number.
 Taps are equally spaced so that voltage appearing at no load between two consecutive taps is equal to the total voltage of the winding divided by (number of taps +1).
 The total winding resistance and leakage inductance of a tapped winding is equally distributed along the taps.